Time 30-60 minutes

 Debugging

-We want to be able to see if certain code is run.
-To ensure the setup is complete, we will add a line at the end of the setup loop that will write to the debugInfo variable so we know the setup is complete.
+We want to be able to determine if a specific code is executed.
+To ensure that the setup is fully completed, we will insert a line of code at the end of the setup loop.
+This line of code will write to the debugInfo variable, providing us with confirmation that the setup has been completed.

-Add the following code at the end of the startup loop:
+Please add the following code snippet at the end of the startup loop:

 debugInfo += "Setup Complete <br>";